nackdai/aten/scripts/README.md

 ## run_clang_tidy.py

 Thit is the python script to run `clang-tidy` actually.
-Bascally, this script isn't used directly.
+Basically, this script isn't used directly.
 This is used by [clang_tidy.sh](#clang_tidy_sh)

 **Usage:**